rpeszek/my-blogs/posts/2021-02-13-alternative.markdown

     (Left _) <|> r = r
     r <|> _ = r
 ```
-_(Note: transformers package has an obscure instance in the deprecated `Control.Monad.Trans.Error` module that conflicts with the above instance,  in a real code a `newtype` would be needed to avoid this conflict)_
+_(Note: transformers package has an instance in the deprecated `Control.Monad.Trans.Error` module that conflicts with the above instance,  in a real code a `newtype` would be needed to avoid this conflict)_

+I have included `Monoid e => Alternative (Either e)` instance as a warm-up and to discuss the laws.

 _Pessimist Notes:_  This instance is too general.
 Using it with the monoid [_add_blank_target `Last`](https://hackage.haskell.org/package/base-4.14.1.0/docs/Data-Monoid.html#t:Last) type violates _(2)_ and has the same [failure at the end](#failure-at-the-end) issue as _attoparsec_.
 Using [_add_blank_target `First`](https://hackage.haskell.org/package/base-4.14.1.0/docs/Data-Monoid.html#t:First)
 is also questionable.